Participation in the Fort Stanton Cave Study Project

 Most of our team members are already members of other caving groups (which include NSS, CRF, TSS, TCMA, TSA , SWR and others) and many have participated in "project caving" for many years.
 We welcome these cavers because they bring ideas and experience from other areas.
 We especially welcome cave scientists because we can offer some unique projects and project assistance.
 We offer a variety of team assignments depending on the participants attending.
 Many can be quite challenging due to the nature of the cave and some additional guidelines are mentioned below for those "old hands" wishing to plan for some of the special trips.

 General team ethics follow our attempt to "leave no trace".
 Trash found in the cave will be removed.
 All human waste is to be removed from the cave and appropriately disposed of.
 Due to the possibility of WNS bat infection, we have been following decontamination guidelines (which are often updated).
-We expect all the gear from our team members arriving from other cave areas to be 100% clean to reduce the possibility of infection our own bat population.
+We expect all the gear from our team members arriving from other cave areas to either be brand new or to be 100% clean to reduce the possibility of infection our own bat population.
 Areas such as the Snowy River passage have special requirements which involve being able to change into a clean set of gear (clothing, packs and gear) and at the same time being able to contain all your dirty gear inside your clean gear pack.
 In fact, this last requirement is placing us at almost the maximum extent of exploration in Snowy River South (SRS) because we do not currently camp in the cave.
-Since we do not travel on Snowy River while it is flowing and have not found a water source in SRS, push trips are limited to ~ 30-34 hours which may require 3 quarts of water (and the empty bottles are used as pee bottles).
-If you accidently drop a bit of mud on Snowy River your team is expected to immediately do the remediation (bring your toothbrush and plastic bag).
+Since we do not travel on Snowy River while it is flowing and have only found limited water sources in SRS, push trips are limited to ~ 30-34 hours which may require 3+ quarts of water (and the empty bottles are used as pee bottles).
+If you accidentally drop a bit of mud on Snowy River your team is expected to immediately do the remediation (bring your toothbrush and plastic bag).
 Teams are expected to "survey as you go" and make every attempt to tie to known survey points instead of leaving hanging surveys.
 Fore-sights and back-sights are checked for precision and teams are expected to record other observations as they progress.
+A compass course is available for a calibration check on any survey instruments that are to be used in the cave.
 Photographs are encouraged and are expected to be shared with the expedition leader before leaving the area.
 A Privacy Policy explains our obligations to the BLM and other team members.
+Serious cavers wishing to assist on surveying in Snowy River South (SRS) will be interested in these Guidelines for Snowy River visitation, located in our private section, or contact the Project Director for more information.

 Comments to the webmaster